 You may also categorize customer issues according to complexity.
 Are they mostly transactional, information-based, or diagnostic?
 Do customers seek advice from you before making a purchase?
 Your agents must be able to handle these types of queries in order to improve the customer experience.

 Another consideration you have to make is the growth rate of your customer base.
 Should your market expand or shrink, you must be able to scale your workforce up or down.
 This will let you make the most of your contact center operations.

 To successfully capture the international market, it’s important to pay attention to culture-specific nuances.
 Watch out for remarks that may not be acceptable for your customers, and make sure that your agents are aware of these.

 Aside from the cultural aspect, you must also invest in the customer service platforms that your consumers prefer.
 For instance, if your customers are mostly millennials, you better deploy mobile solutions, as 50% of them consider their smartphones more important than desktop computers.
 On the other hand, the baby boomer generation (those born between 1946 and 1964) favor email over other channels.

 As for the availability of your multilingual call center, carefully gauge whether you need to operate on a 24/7 basis or if you can afford to have some days off.
-Most customer support providers choose to keep their lines available at all times to accommodate more transactions.
-In such cases, you need to organize your workforce scheduling and hire more employees to support your operations.
+Customer support provider Open Access BPO commonly keeps its operations available at all times to accommodate more transactions and boost the customer experience.